iankr347-commits/AuralisMusic10/README.md

  The project owner has final authority on all decisions.

-## If you don’t agree with these rules, do not contribute.
+ (If you don’t agree with these rules, do not contribute)

 ---
 ---